learn-co-curriculum/java-polymorphism/README.md

 ## Introduction

 Polymorphism means "many forms".
-In Java, polymorphism means the ability of an object or method to take many forms.
+In Java, polymorphism is the ability for an object or method to take on many forms.

 Java supports **runtime/dynamic** polymorphism and **compile-time/static**
 polymorphism.
 Runtime polymorphism is achieved through **method overriding**, while compile-time polymorphism is achieved through **method overloading**.

 ## Code Along

 Fork and clone this lesson.
 The project defines two interfaces `Swimmable` and `Flyable`, along with classes `Fish`, `Airplane` and `Duck`.